InitiatDev/initiat-cli/API_OVERVIEW.md

-# InitFlow API Overview
+# Initiat API Overview

-This document provides a high-level overview of the InitFlow API architecture, design principles, and complete endpoint reference.
+This document provides a high-level overview of the Initiat API architecture, design principles, and complete endpoint reference.

 ## Architecture Overview

-InitFlow implements a **zero-knowledge secret management system** with client-side encryption and device-based authentication.
+Initiat implements a **zero-knowledge secret management system** with client-side encryption and device-based authentication.
 The server never sees plaintext secrets or workspace keys, ensuring maximum security even in the event of server compromise.

 ### Core Components